adam-lafontaine/SimpleImage/README.md

 ### Image

-* A contiguous block of memory containing the pixel data
+* A contiguous block of memory containing pixel data
 * Owns the image memory and must be destroyed
 * Read from file, grabbed by camera etc.
 * Not processed directly
-* Processing is done via a "view" to the image data
+* Processing is done via a "View" to the image data

 ### View

 * Provides access to all or part of an image
 * Represents an entire image or a rectangular sub-section
-* Does not own memory
+* Does not own the memory
+* Its memory can be that of an "Image" or part of a "MemoryBuffer"

 ### MemoryBuffer